icy/pacapt/README.md

 package manager are ported; the tool only provides a very basic interface to search, install, remove packages, and/or update the system.

-`Arch`'s pacman is chosen, as pacman is quite simple when its set of operations are simple and divided into three memorable major groups:
+`Arch`'s pacman is chosen, because its set of operations are simple and divided into three memorable major groups:
   `Synchronize`, `Query` and `Remove/Clean up`.